guudie/neuralnet-cpp/readme.md

 ## About
 This is a C++ implementation of the gradient descent algorithm, written from scratch with the Eigen library for linear algebraic calculations

 `main` branch has all the minimum components to implement a simple fully connected network.
 It is, however, no longer in development.
-The workflow has been moved to `alt`
+The workflow has been moved to `alternative`

 ## Features
 Currently, the network only supports fully-connected type of layers; more types of layers is expected to be added in the future.